Pipeline-To-Better-Placemaking/Pipeline-To-Better-Placemaking/README.md

 ## Introduction
 ### !!!
 WARNING !!!
-The dependencies on this project are shaky at best.
+The dependencies on this project are shaky at best, proceed with caution.
+### Directory Logic
+The mobile directory inside screens seems to be based on the user flow inside the applications: the left tab option is Collaborate, the middle is Home, and the right is User Settings.
+From there each tab is broken down to its sub components.
 ### Connecting to local backend server
 The mobile application connects to the heroku api, to connect to a local database you must update your local ip addres in the env file.
 You must also run a local instance of the desktop version on the **same** wifi.
 After that search and replace all instances of **_HEROKU_SERVER_** with **_LOCAL_SERVER_**.
 Ensure the desktop version of the project is running on the same ip:port as your env file.